 We spent about 20 minutes snapping photos and admiring the view of Barron Falls.
 We got pretty lucky visiting the waterfall in the dry season, as it was unusually powerful!

-The final stretch towards Kuranda aboard the Skyrail Rainforest Cableway climbs another small hill before dropping down and crossing the Barron River.
+The final stretch towards Kuranda aboard the cableway climbs another small hill before dropping down and crossing the Barron River.

-From here, you can see far into the Tablelands and admire the far-reaching rainforest from one of the highest points on the cableway.
+From here, you can see far into the Atherton Tablelands and admire the far-reaching rainforest from one of the highest points on the tour.

-Finally, the Skyrail trip ends at the Kuranda Skyrail Terminal, where they take your photo (option to purchase).
+Finally, the Skyrail trip ends at the Kuranda Skyrail Terminal, where they take your photo and ask you to pay for it.

-While the Skyrail one-way experience to Kuranda might be over, the day definitely doesn’t end here.
-There is so much to do in Kuranda and everyone should dedicate at least an hour to explore some of the highlights.
-For some tips to make the most of your trip, check out my guide to things to do in Kuranda.
+While the Skyrail one-way experience to Kuranda might be over, the day definitely doesn't end here.
+There are so many fun things to do in Kuranda and everyone should dedicate at least an hour to explore some of the highlights.

 Otherwise, below are some links to some of the bookable activities if you're planning your trip in advance: